valinet/ExplorerPatcher/README.md

 ## What next?

 * Consult the [wiki](https://github.com/valinet/ExplorerPatcher/wiki) - this is highly recommended.
 There you will find information about more advanced tasks, modes of operation and features offered by this patcher.
-* Get familiar with most of the features offered by this patcher in the wiki [here](https://github.com/valinet/ExplorerPatcher/wiki/All-features)
+* Get familiar with most of the features offered by this patcher [here](https://github.com/valinet/ExplorerPatcher/wiki/All-features).
-* Learn how to manage updates and what to expect from new versions and new Windows builds [here](https://github.com/valinet/ExplorerPatcher/wiki/Configure-updates)
+* Learn how to manage updates and what to expect from new versions and new Windows builds [here](https://github.com/valinet/ExplorerPatcher/wiki/Configure-updates).
 * Have a question?
-Consult the [FAQ](https://github.com/valinet/ExplorerPatcher/wiki/Frequently-asked-questions)
+Consult the [Frequently Asked Questions](https://github.com/valinet/ExplorerPatcher/wiki/Frequently-asked-questions).
-* Even more questions?
-Open a thread in [Discussions](https://github.com/valinet/ExplorerPatcher/discussions)
+* Some other question?
+Open a thread in [Discussions](https://github.com/valinet/ExplorerPatcher/discussions).
-* Found a bug or have an issue with the application?
-Carefully look through previous threads for something similar, or open a new topic in [Discussions](https://github.com/valinet/ExplorerPatcher/discussions)
+* Found a bug, have an issue or a problem with the application?
+Read [here](https://github.com/valinet/ExplorerPatcher/wiki/Reporting-problems) what to do next.
-* I highly encourage you to check out the source code and tinker with it.
-I am open to merging new features, enhancements and fixes; also, I think it provides a good insight on topics of interests in this area.
+* I highly encourage you to check out the [source code](https://github.com/valinet/ExplorerPatcher/tree/master) and tinker with it.
+I am open to merging new features, enhancements and fixes; also, I think it provides good insights on topics of interests in this area.

 ## Known issues